 In 2014, for the first time a breeding attempt between a Northern and a Southern Rockhopper Penguin was recorded on the Falklands Islands.
 A hybrid chick hatched but died before fledging.
 A negative impact of hybridization on the population is unlikely to be significant, in contrary, hybridisation could become important in Eudyptes penguins adapting to future climate change scenarios.

 Conservation Actions Underway

-Amsterdam and Saint Paul islands are included in the National Nature Reserve of the French Southern and Antarctic Territories (TAAF) created in 2006, comprising the entire surface of these islands as well Crozet, Kerguelen, and a large portion of their surrounding waters.
-French Southern and Antarctic Territories carry out active environmental policies that are especially linked to the conversation of their biodiversity.
+Amsterdam and Saint Paul islands are included in the National Nature Reserve of the French Southern and Antarctic Territories (TAAF) created in 2006, including the entire surface of these islands as well as Crozet, Kerguelen, and a large portion of their surrounding waters.
+French Southern and Antarctic Territories carry out active environmental policies linked to the conversation of the biodiversity.

 Conservation Actions Proposed

-Identification.
-Approximately 55 cm in length; red eyes; white underparts and slate-gray upperparts; a straight, bright yellow eyebrow ending in long yellow plumes behind the eye; the top of the head has spiked black feathers.
-Similar species.
-Southern Rockhopper Penguin which differ in having a wider supercilium and longer plumes.
+Identification Approximately 55 cm in length; red eyes; white underparts and slate-gray upperparts; a straight, bright yellow eyebrow ending in long yellow plumes behind the eye; the top of the head has spiked black feathers.
+Similar species The Southern Rockhopper Penguin differs in having a wider supercilium and longer plumes.

 Text account compilers

 Pütz, K., Shutes, S., Martin, R., McClellan, R., Pearmain, L., Steinfurth, A., Moreno, R.

 Barbraud, C., Bond, A., Bost, C., Cherel, Y., Cuthbert, R., Delord, K., Garcia Borboroglu , P., Hilton, G., Ratcliffe, N. & Steinfurth, A.